gschaetz/mousehat/ansible/README.md

 ## Running the Playbook

+**Note**: The `runplay.sh` script is located in the main repository directory (one level up from ansible/).

 ### Basic Usage

+From the main repository directory:
 ```bash
 ./runplay.sh
 ```

+**Warning**: Running without the `-s` flag will prompt for confirmation, as it uses the default sample settings.

 ### With Custom Settings

 ```bash
 ./runplay.sh -s /path/to/settings
 ```

+This is the recommended way to run the playbook with your own configuration.

 ### WSL Mode